Discover top website trends and insights for 2025

 Data visualization

 Another common task is creating visuals for the information you analyze.
-You might use tools like Zoho and Tableau to do this, which increasingly feature AI-generated visualizations to quicken the process.
-For example, Tableau Pulse uses AI to generate customizable data visualizations based on predefined KPIs.
+You might use data analysis tools like RapidMiner and Tableau to do this, which feature AI-generated data visualizations to speed up the process.
+Tableau Pulse, for instance, uses AI to generate customizable data visualizations based on predefined key performance indicators (KPIs).

 Industry use cases of AI data analytics